vishalvshekkar/controlhub-feedback/README.md

 Please check the following before creating a new issue:

 - [ ] Search existing issues to avoid duplicates
-- [ ] Use the appropriate issue template (Bug Report or Feature Request)
+- [ ] Use the appropriate issue template
-- [ ] Provide clear, detailed information
+- [ ] Describe your issue clearly
-- [ ] Include relevant screenshots or screen recordings when helpful
+- [ ] Include screenshots if helpful
-- [ ] For bugs: include your iOS version and app version

 ## How to Report Issues

 1. Click on the [Issues](../../issues) tab
 2. Click "New Issue"
 3. Choose the appropriate template:
-   - **Bug Report** for problems or unexpected behavior
+   - **Something isn't working** for problems with the app
-   - **Feature Request** for new functionality suggestions
+   - **I have an idea** for new features or improvements
-4. Fill out all required fields in the template
+4. Fill out the simple form
 5. Submit your issue

 ## Labels and Priority